Jeelani Bano

-Jeelani Bano (born 14 July 1936) is an Indian writer and novelist.
-She writes in Urdu, Hindi, Gujarati and Telugu languages.
-She received the fourth highest Indian civilian award of Padma Shri in 2001.
+Jeelani Bano (14 July 1936 – 1 March 2026) was an Indian writer and novelist.
+She wrote in Urdu, Hindi, Gujarati and Telugu.
+Bano received the fourth highest Indian civilian award of Padma Shri in 2001.

 Early life and education

-Jeelani Bano was born on 14 July 1936 in Badayun, in the Indian state of Uttar Pradesh to Hairat Badayuni, a known Urdu poet.
+Jeelani Bano was born on 14 July 1936 in Badayun, in United Provinces of Agra and Oudh to Hairat Badayuni, a known Urdu poet.
 After her schooling, she enrolled for intermediate course when she married Anwar Moazzam, a poet of repute and a former head of the Department of Islamic Studies at the Osmania University and shifted to Hyderabad.
 She continued her education to secure a master's degree (MA) in Urdu.

 Career

-She started writing at an early age, reported to be at the age of eight, and her first story, Ek Nazar Idhar Bhi (A Glance Hither), was published in 1952.
-She is credited with 22 books comprising anthologies starting with Roshni ke Minar and novels beginning with Aiwaan-e-ghazal.
-Her list of books include an autobiography, Afzane and a collection of her correspondence with other writers, Door ki Aawaazen.
+Bano started writing at an early age, reported to be at the age of eight, and her first story, Ek Nazar Idhar Bhi (A Glance Hither), was published in 1952.
+She was credited with 22 books comprising anthologies starting with Roshni ke Minar and novels beginning with Aiwaan-e-ghazal.
+Her list of books includes an autobiography, Afzane and a collection of her correspondence with other writers, Door ki Aawaazen.
 One of her stories, Narsayya Ki Bavdi, has been made into a 2009 feature film, Well Done Abba by the renowned filmmaker, Shyam Benegal.
 Many of her books have been translated into other languages.

-Jeelani Bano, a former Chairperson of the non governmental organization for women's rights, Asmita, lives in Banjara Hills, Hyderabad.
-She is also associated with Youth for Action of which she is a former chairperson, Child and Women Human Rights, a forum of the International Human Rights Association of India as its principal advisor and maintains associations with radio and television.
+Jeelani Bano, a former Chairperson of the non governmental organization for women's rights, Asmita, lived in Banjara Hills, Hyderabad.
+She was also associated with Youth for Action of which she was a former chairperson, Child and Women Human Rights, a forum of the International Human Rights Association of India as its principal advisor and maintains associations with radio and television.

+Death

+Bano died on 1 March 2026, at the age of 89.